Which sports have resumed and when will the rest follow?

 This year’s Ryder Cup, scheduled for Whistling Straits, Wisconsin, has been postponed until 2021 due to the extent of the coronavirus crisis in the United States.

-The Open has been cancelled for the first time since 1945, but the US Open and the Masters are still scheduled to take place in September and November respectively.
+The Open has been cancelled for the first time since 1945, but the US Open and the Masters are still scheduled to take place in September and November respectively, with the year’s first major the US PGA Championship being staged in San Francisco in early August.

 The PGA Tour resumed in the US but a number of players withdrew from its events citing health concerns, and initial plans to allow some spectators at the Memorial Tournament in Ohio were scrapped.

-The European Tour resumed on July 9 with the Austrian Open, prior to a six-tournament ‘UK Swing’ behind closed doors, starting on Wednesday with the British Masters.
+The European Tour resumed on July 9 with the Austrian Open, prior to a six-tournament ‘UK Swing’ behind closed doors.

-Liverpool have already benefited from the Premier League restart on June 17 – now the race is on to complete the remaining matches and clarify the remaining European and relegation places.

-The second tier also returned on June 20 but Leagues One and Two ended their season early, like Scottish football.
-Wycombe and Northampton won promotion via play-offs.

 Cricket

-The Men’s T20 World Cup, scheduled to take place in Australia in October and November, was postponed on Monday – however, there is action.
+The Men’s T20 World Cup, scheduled to take place in Australia in October and November, was postponed – however, there is action.

 England’s delayed three-Test series against the West Indies is being played, amid strictly regulated and ‘bio-secure’ environments.
 Ireland will then play three one-day internationals in England between July 30 and August 4, before Pakistan provide Test and ODI opposition in August and September.